krishanthisera/TechChallengeApp/readme.md

         $ terraform workspace new challenge
         $ terraform init
       ```
-      It is recomended to maintain a centrlised directory to mange `.tfstate` file where Terraform stores its status of the deployment
+      It is recomended to maintain a centralised directory to mange `.tfstate` file where Terraform stores its status of the deployment
 3. Create the Terraform plan
      ```sh
         # cd into the Terraform directory